 Can we trust what our conscience is telling us?

-But David had a higher view of God’s purposes.
+But David was not going to kill King Saul – he had a higher view of God’s purposes.

 David knew that Saul was the anointed king of Israel, and as such required to be given honour and respect, even though by his actions he deserved to be shown contempt.